 A long life battery powers this lightweight unit for miles of shifting with ease.

 It’s worth noting that everything on the Di2 version is the same as the mechanical version, except for the shifters and derailleurs.

 Dura-Ace Di2 has also enjoyed particular success in major competitions, with the groupset featuring on all three of the podium-placed bikes at the 2017 Tour de France, and continuing to find success in international racing.

 See it in action below:

-It’s generally considered that a triple crankset (30-42-53-tooth chainring setup), which will often come as standard on entry-level road bikes, is ideal for leisure riders or if you live in hilly areas – the extra help you’ll get from the ‘granny ring’ (the smallest ring) will provide some relief!
+It’s generally considered that a triple crankset (30-42-53-tooth chainring setup), which will often come as standard on entry-level road bikes, is ideal for leisure riders or if you live in hilly areas – the extra help you’ll get from the ‘granny ring’ (the smallest ring) will provide beginners some relief on tough climbs.

 Traditionalists and racers will usually opt for a double crankset, with 39- and 53-tooth chainrings a common standard.

 There’s a third option too: a compact double setup offering the best of both worlds with 34- and 50-tooth chainrings, offering a lower spread of gears for hill climbing.

 It’s difficult to generalise the compatibility of each of the models, because there’s so much variety on offer.
 We’d advise you to contact our dedicated Tech Team who’ll be happy to help you!